 The upcoming 2012 season will see a School Reunion at the SS#3 school house, the PHS 5th Annual Settler Festival, the beginning of our Aboriginal program in addition to our French language tours, as well as the construction of new washroom facilities at the Village site.

-The Petawawa Historical Society/Village presently consists of 27 Board Members and various committees, all of whom volunteer their time and services.
-As well, there are 20 Friends of the Society – all local businesses who donate various building materials and/or merchandise; and there are currently 97 memberships.
 At the Village site over 5000 museum pieces have been catalogued, all of which were donated by various residents of Petawawa.
-Without the Society’s volunteers, Friends of the Society, our Memberships and the local residents, the Petawawa Heritage Society/Village could not function.
+Without the Society’s volunteers, Friends of the Society, our Memberships, local residents and businesses, the Petawawa Heritage Society/Village could not function.

 Thank you to one and all!